edwardUL99/StudSysCpp/README.md

            My OS is 64 bit which I developed it in, but you could try it with 32 bit but it's not guaranteed to work
 	3. Ensure you install the correct MySQL C++ connector.
 Can't install above on Raspberry Pi for example but there are plenty of installation guides on google

-   A MySQL server running on the local host, configured as of below in Database Setup Also works with mariadb-server-10.0 (this is what you'll need on Raspberry Pi
+   A MySQL server,, configured as of below in Database Setup Also works with mariadb-server-10.0 (this is what you'll need on Raspberry Pi

 ## How to compile:
    There are 3 options to compile the program:
         1. Use compile.sh in the directory, but replace any paths with your path to where it's installed